googleapis/google-cloud-python/docs/index.rst

     $ pip install gcloud

-If you want to install ``gcloud-python`` from source, you can clone the repository from GitHub:
+If you want to install ``google-cloud-python`` from source, you can clone the repository from GitHub:

 .. code-block:: console

-    $ git clone git://github.com/GoogleCloudPlatform/gcloud-python.git
+    $ git clone git://github.com/GoogleCloudPlatform/google-cloud-python.git
-    $ cd gcloud-python
+    $ cd google-cloud-python
     $ python setup.py install

 ----